 Acute back pain vs. Chronic back pain

-Acute back pain accounts for most lower back pain cases, and lasts a few days to a few weeks.
+Acute back pain accounts for most lower back pain cases and lasts a few days to a few weeks.
 The majority of acute low back pain is mechanical in nature.
-Meaning that there is a disruption in the way the components of the back fit together and move.
-Components as in the spine, muscle, intervertebral discs, and nerves.
+A disruption in the way the components of the back fit together and move is usually the cause.
+Components namely include the spine, muscle, intervertebral discs, and nerves.

 Subacute lower back pain is defined as pain that lasts between 4 and 12 weeks.

 Chronic back pain is the pain that persists for 12 weeks or longer, even after an initial injury or underlying cause of acute lower back pain has been treated.
-About 20 percent of people affected by acute lower back pain develop chronic lower back pain with persistent symptoms at one year.
+Indeed, about 20 percent of people affected by acute lower back pain develop chronic lower back pain with persistent symptoms at one year.

 Lower back pain Symptoms

 Most people experience back pain in their lives.
-It affects both men and women equally.
+Likewise, it affects both men and women equally.
 Around 1 in 6 Australians have back pain.
 This pain can range from a dull, constant ache to a sudden, sharp sensation that leaves the person incapacitated.
 The type of pain you have will depend on the underlying cause of your back pain.
 Lower back pain symptoms are summarised below:

-- Sharp, stabbing, dull, achy, or cramp pain;
+- Sharp, stabbing, dull, achy, or cramping pain;

 - Inconsistent pain, in most cases followed by an up and down course;